What is the Mary McClellan Foundation?

 How can an organization apply for a grant?

-An application is available on this website.
-The 2017 application is available on this website.
+The grant application is available on this website.
 It can be downloaded along with instructions for completion.